The BRRRR Strategy for Beginners in Real Estate Investing

 Unlike fix and flips or new construction investments, the BRRRR method isn’t about receiving a large sum of profit after one transaction.
 Instead, this is focused on building your net worth over time by growing a rental portfolio that holds multiple income-producing assets.
 As you grow, you begin generating passive monthly income that covers your property maintenance costs while fueling your next investment opportunities and paying yourself a healthy profit.
 With passive income as the goal, there’s a few different approaches compared to other investment strategies.

-Before we move on, let’s tackle a common misconception right away- starting the BRRRR strategy with no money isn’t a real thing.
+Before we move on to real estate investment strategies for beginners, let’s tackle a common misconception right away- starting the BRRRR strategy with no money isn’t a real thing.
 Its possible to use only a minimal amount of your capital for your projects, but real estate investors need some skin in the game by providing an initial down payment towards any of their investments.
 The good news is that investors can get started with the BRRRR method with minimal money down, and the aggressive money-making approach can lead to fast scaling for investors of any experience level.
 Starting with 20% down towards your first investment property is a great way to begin your real estate business and work with reputable lenders.

 Best Properties For The BRRRR Method